xtendui/xtendui/src/gatsby/markdown/hidden/test/index.md

 ## Mount Unmount

-TEST INITIAL ON 0 this should be `true true true true`.
+TEST INITIAL xtNamespace should be 1.

-TEST INITIAL ON 1 this should be `true true true true`.
+TEST INITIAL 0 this should be `true true true true`.

-TEST INITIAL ON 2 this should be `true true false false`.
+TEST INITIAL 1 this should be `true true false false`.

 TEST MOUNT this should be called once and should NOT be called on overlay close.

-TEST UNMOUNT 0 closeauto when overlay open and change page (browser location prev next) should be called on unmount and overlay should close.

 TEST UNMOUNT 1 disableDeactivate when drop open and change page (browser location prev next) this should NOT be called.

-TEST UNMOUNT 2 this should be called on change page.
+TEST UNMOUNT 2 Xt.unmountArr should be the same and xtNamespace should be 0.

 TEST UNMOUNT this should NOT be called multiple times on changing page and resize.

-TEST UNMOUNT 3 Xt.unmountArr.length and xtNamespace should remain the same

 <demo>
   <demoinline src="demos/hidden/test/mount-unmount">